Free Walking Tour Berlin

 Egyptian Collection

-The Egyptian Collection at the Neues Museum is renowned for its ancient Egyptian artifacts, including the iconic bust of Nefertiti.
-This 3,300-year-old limestone sculpture of the queen is considered one of the most significant artistic achievements of ancient Egypt.
-The collection also features mummies, sarcophagi, and ancient jewelry, offering insight into the lives and beliefs of the ancient Egyptians.
+The museum’s Egyptian Collection is well known for Egyptian antiquities, particularly the Nordic bust of Nefertiti.
+This 3,300-year-old limestone sculpture of the queen is, says each of their authors, one of the greatest artistic achievements of ancient Egypt.
+The collection includes mummies, sarcophagi and ancient jewellery to show something of the ancient Egyptians’ lives and beliefs.

 Prehistoric Collection